-The project in Beijing as chosen specifically to introduce the new product series which delivers increased performance at an extended measurement range of up to 10 km at a single end multimode fibre offering up to 8 fibre optic channels providing hotspot sensitivity along the entire sensor cable length.
+The project in Beijing as chosen specifically to introduce the new product series which delivers increased performance at an extended measurement range of up to 10 km at a single end multimode fiber offering up to 8 fiber optic channels providing hotspot sensitivity along the entire sensor cable length.

 The applied OFDR principle ensures temperature monitoring even over long distances at an attractive spatial resolution, which meets the requirements of the electrical asset operators.

 The OFDR technology provides an almost invariant spatial resolution along the entire sensor length, which ensures detection and accurate quantification of hotspots, even at most remote distances.
 This is different from other measurement principles, e.g. laser pulse principle, which is sensitive to dispersion effects and therefore affected by a broadened spatial resolution at longer measurement distances.
 In other words: The hot spot sensitivity of pulse type measurements degrade with a function of distance.

 The 220 kV power cable installation at Lianhuachi is characterized by the following system parameters:

 In addition to the internal DTS hardware calibration and the temperature calibration, both generally carried out at the manufacturer’s premises, the adaptation to the fiber optic setup on site is generally required for DTS Systems.
 This adaptation, also called field calibration, targets the influences of reflections at connectors or at the fiber end as well as losses at splices.

 A simple online calibration of the fiber optic evaluation unit in the frequency domain is a unique and exclusive feature of OFDR Raman technology.
 This calibration algorithm can also be performed for a field calibration as it is easy to apply.
 There it determines the optical disturbances along the fiber and provides an automatic correction to eliminate any fiber influences in the temperature measurement.